matlab-actions/run-command/README.md

 Use the **Run MATLAB Command** action to run MATLAB scripts, functions, and statements.
 You can use this action to flexibly customize your test run or add a step in MATLAB to your workflow.

 ### Run MATLAB Script
 On a self-hosted runner, run a script named `myscript.m` in the root of your repository.
+To run the script, specify the **Run MATLAB Command** action in your workflow.

 ```yaml
 name: Run MATLAB Script